Jettt213/ahjetttttttttttttt/README.md

-👋 Hi, I’m @ahjetttttttttttttt!
+👋 Hi, I’m @Jettt213!
 🚀 Passionate about blockchain technology.
+💼 Currently an intern in the Research & Development department at BenQ Group.
-💡 Currently diving deep into C#, while exploring Rust and Solidity to expand my expertise.
+💡 Exploring C#, Rust, and Solidity to expand my expertise.

 <!---
 ahjetttttttttttttt/ahjetttttttttttttt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.